Download Bike Rides.

 Opening the GPX files on your phone.

-If you want to do the dirty deed with your phone, you’ll need an app that reads a GPX file.
+If you want to do the dirty deed with your phone, you’ll need an app that reads GPX files.
 There are so many.
-Apps I’ve heard of include: Beeline, MapMyRide, RideWithGPS, Strava, Zeopoxa, and many more.
+Apps I’ve heard of and tried include: Beeline, MapMyRide, RideWithGPS, Strava, Zeopoxa, and many more.
 Depending on your phone plan, battery life, access, and privacy issues, you may or may not want one that allows you to use the app without data (aka offline).
 Search for “maps” on your phone and see what comes up.
 Google maps doesn’t always work.

 Once you have the app installed, you search for the downloaded file in “files,” then touch the gpx file’s icon.
 That should pop up a window asking which app you want to use to open the file.
 Choose the app.
 When it opens, you’ll see the route placed on the map.